 If Wellbutrin affects you for 21 hours, then how long does it take to fully leave your body?
 A medication can still be in your body for days even after you stop feeling its effects.

 Wellbutrin typically leaves the body after four and a half days.
-This is the average amount of time for 99% of the medication to process out of your system.
+It is the average amount of time for 99% of the medication to process out of your system.
 As with the half-life, it is important to remember that this is the average time.
 Your body might take longer or shorter depending on how you process Wellbutrin.

 Wellbutrin Side Effects

 Nearly every medication includes some side effects.
 This depends on how your body processes the medication.
-Wellbutrin side effects are often considered minor, but it is always important to monitor yourself when taking this or any other medication.
+Wellbutrin’s side effects are often considered minor, but it is always important to monitor yourself when taking this or any other medication.
 You should let your prescriber know if any side effects occur.

-The most common Wellbutrin side effects include:
+The most common Wellbutrin side effects:

 Keep in mind that these are only the most common side effects.
 It is possible that you may experience a side effect not listed here.
 If any symptoms occur after taking Wellbutrin or having a dosage change, then let your doctor know, and they can tell you how to proceed.

 A Wellbutrin overdose is considered very rare as relatively few people take doses high enough to cause this.
 At the same time, it’s still useful to know these symptoms.
 This can happen if you are taking very high doses, accidentally take extra doses, lose control of your use or take other medications that affect your dopamine or norepinephrine levels.

 Hallucinations, or hearing and seeing things that aren’t there